ryanmcandrew/pedal/readme.md

 # Details

 This software contains a simple kivy application with an intention to reveal a few aspects of the spotify pedalboard interface on a gui.
-Currently contains a "functioning" kivy application with the ability to play back a hard-coded wav recording and add effects from thye spotify pedalboard effects python library.
+Currently contains a "functioning" kivy application with the ability to play back a hard-coded wav recording and add effects from the spotify pedalboard package.
 Implemented audio streaming to provide a callback when playing chunks that can modify the stream by sending it through the spotify pedalboard effects modules.
 Attributes of the effects modules are mapped to kivy slider componenets.
 Mostly experimental, bad, spaghetti code and a basic framework for kivy atm.

 Nothing is tested in mac/windows.
 99% chance will not work.
+Although, both kivy and pyAudio claim to be highly portable.

 # To do